lechimp-p/php-src/README.md

 service before it is actually initialized.

-To request a service from the source, the `service` method is invoked with a single argument for the name that is requested:
+To request a service from the source, the `service` method is invoked with a single argument for the name of the service that is requested:

 ```php
 <?php